How to Choose the Right Funded Futures Account with FundedFilter

 The New Trader

 For those just starting, it’s crucial to balance cost with learning opportunities.
 Use FundedFilter to find accounts with lower fees and educational resources.
 There are some accounts that are specifically more for beginners, such as Purdia Capital’s Beginner 10k/25k accounts.
+These Beginner Accounts at Purdia allow you to reset them for free once per day, so you can try many times on the same evaluation without stressing about mistakes.

 The Experienced Trader

 Experienced traders often seek maximum flexibility.
 Filter for accounts that come with less restrictions on trading news, scaling up, or a more flexible drawdown.
+In addition, you may want to consider accounts with more easy payout systems, based on the trading days requirements and the type of consistency rule (or lack thereof).

 The Scaling Trader

 If your primary focus is accumulating accounts and scaling your business faster, you will want to look for firms offering multiple accounts and copy trading.
 You may be able to pass multiple evaluations in the same period of time this way, and begin expanding your business more quickly.
+Apex Trader Funding allows traders to have 20 funded accounts at once, the highest in the industry.

 Keep in mind that separate evaluations will have their own subscriptions, as well as funded account fees (if applicable).